General Hospital’s Underwhelming MomentsPublished on May 17, 2019. Updated November 18, 2021

 Many GH fans were saddened to hear about Tony Geary departing from the popular soap in the summer of 2015.
 Luke Spencer had become a name that was synonymous with the daytime drama and his love affair with Laura Webber revolutionized what a soap opera super couple meant.
 When he left, there were some amazing ‘goodbye’ scenes between him and bestie Sonny Corinthos and his daughter Lulu.
 But no real goodbye between him and Laura.
 Many fans were devastated by the fact that there was no official scene between the two and felt Luke’s departure from Port Charles was anticlimactic.
 Luke and Laura weren’t ‘together’ when he left the show, but still some sort of goodbye between the couple would have completed Tony’s stint on a show he (and Genie Francis) helped put on the map.

-7. Jason Tells Sam That Her Baby Girl Was Stillborn
+7. Jason Tells Sam That Her Baby Girl Had Passed

 When Sam McCall first burst onto the GH scene, it was Sonny who caught her eye before Jason.
-The two engaged in a quick affair and Sam was left pregnant with his child.
+The two engaged in a quick affair and Sam was left expecting with his child.
 Hero Jason stepped in and claimed paternity over the baby to save Sonny and Carly’s marriage and family.
-Alas, during an argument with her mom Alexis in November of 2004, a very pregnant Sam collapsed and woke up to the realization that her baby girl was stillborn.
+Alas, during an argument with her mom Alexis in November of 2004, Sam collapsed and woke up to the realization that her baby girl had passed.
 Lying in a hospital bed, Jason was the one who had to break the news to a screaming Sam who was in absolute denial.
 Not a dry eye in a GH fans’ house the day when Jason had to tell Sam that she lost the baby she was so looking forward to raising with him.

-Ask any longtime GH fan about the saddest or most disappointing GH moment and they will undoubtedly turn the clocks back to 1994.
+Ask any longtime GH fan about the saddest GH moment and they will undoubtedly turn the clocks back to 1994.
 Little BJ was the offspring of Tony Jones and was later adopted by Bobbie Spencer when they were married.
 She was sweet, funny, feisty, and had a lot of passion in her.
-Sadly, the bus accident storyline that left BJ brain dead and on life support rocked Port Charles and GH audiences.
-No one wants to see a child sick, injured, hurt, or dead for that matter.
+Sadly, the bus accident storyline that left BJ on life support rocked Port Charles and GH audiences.
+No one wants to see a child sick, injured or hurt for that matter.
 It’s every parents’ worse nightmare, and as if losing BJ wasn’t enough, the fact that her heart was used to save Maxie Jones made it even more heartbreaking.